Information about corona

 Please understand that access to the buildings is only possible for employees.
 If you think that an on-site appointment is absolutely necessary for your request, please contact the relevant area beforehand by telephone or e-mail.

-All CIP pools at the University of Augsburg will remain closed as of 17 March 2020 – both at the computer centre and at the departments.
-The purpose of this measure is to reduce social contact on campus to a minimum.
+All CIP pools at the University of Augsburg - both in the computer centre and in the faculties - are closed.
+This should help to keep social contacts on campus to a minimum.

 Your Campuscard validated for the previous winter semester can continue to be used as a ticket on all regional and city transport lines (AVV regional bus, regional train - only 2nd class local transport trains), buses and trams of the Augsburger Verkehrsgesellschaft (avg) and Gersthofer Verkehrsgesellschaft (GVG) within tariff zones 10 and 20 until 18 May 2020.
 The pass is not valid on night bus routes.
 In all other respects, the joint conditions of carriage apply.